The phrase "busy as a bee" probably stems from the concept of the honey bee hive itself.

 Food such as pollen and honey are stored by the bees in these small cells.

 The honey bee hive is typically structured with the queen bee as the "leader" where the worker bees, are her followers.

-The queen bee's main function is to reproduce with worker bees, in order to create the drones.
+The queen bee's main function is to reproduce with the help of worker bees, in order to create drones.
 Once a new virgin queen bee emerges, the original queen bee will leave that hive.